Federation U.S.S. Ambassador class Battlecruiser (Star Trek):

 Troops: 300 Marines, 200 fighter and Shuttle pilot

 |Photon/Quantum Torpedo Launchers (4; 2 forward, 2 aft):||2,000 each|

 |Secondary Hull Hangar Bay Door:||4,000|

 | Auxiliary Bridge (Also used as Flag Bridge):||20,000|

 |Connection between Hulls:||20,000|

 | Variable Deflector Shields:||10,000 per side (60,000 total)|

-In reality this is how much damage needs to be done for a weapon to hit the bridge through the ships armor.
+In reality this is how much damage needs to be done for a weapon to hit the bridge through the ship’s armor.
 This ship does have an auxiliary bridge.
-Even if both of the bridges is destroyed, the ship can still be piloted from engineering but ship is -3 to dodge and all weapon systems will be at local control.
+Even if both of the bridges are destroyed, the ship can still be piloted from engineering but ship is -3 to dodge and all weapon systems will be at local control.
 Weapon hits near the bridges that do not penetrate the ships integrity can injure crew members on or near the bridge.

 Depleting the M.D.C. of the primary or secondary hull will put the Battlecruiser out of commission.
 If the secondary hull is destroyed, the primary hull will remain capable of sublight travel and weapons may still be fired.
 If the primary hull is destroyed, all internal systems will shut down, including life support and internal gravity.
 The ship itself will be an unsalvageable floating wreck.